world-politics-datalab/trump_presidency_tweets/README.md

 - **is_rt**: Using a =RegExMatch function in Google Sheets, it specifies if the text starts with "RT" which Twitter uses to inform the user that this is re-tweet.

-- **lower_text**, Using the =lower function in Google Sheets, all words of the text are turned into lower case.
+- **lower_text**: Using the =lower function in Google Sheets, all words of the original text are turned into lower case.